elricstorm/rails-for-windows/docs/chap01.md

 * Handling Proxies
 * Troubleshooting Issues

-The main components we'll be working with in both windows environments will either be GUI related, or involve the use of command prompts (cmd) or PowerShell (ps).
+The main components we'll be working with in both windows environments will either be GUI related, or involve the use of command prompts (CMD) or PowerShell (PS).

+#### The Legend

+Here are the terms we'll use throughout this chapter:

+* Win7 = Windows 7
+* Win8 = Windows 8
+* GUI = Graphical User Interface or doing something *visually*
+* CMD = Command Prompt (a standard DOS command prompt)
+* PS = PowerShell
+* RoR = Ruby on Rails
+* VM = Virtual Machine
+* IDE = Integrated Development Environment

 ### Windows 8.1 (Blue)